tpatall/LetTheDeadRest/README.md

 - **Volume Multiplier** (default = 0.2)
 	- How loud alive players are compared to your fellow dead players.
 From 0.0 to 1.0.

-## Changelog
-(Forgot to capitalize the word 'changelog' when uploading the CHANGELOG.md so... it won't show up on the Thunderstore page)

-### Version 1.0.1
-- Updated for v50

 ## Credits
 Thanks for the preconfigured BepInEx and LethalConfig (see dependencies)!